-From time to time we evaluate opportunities to expand in our current core businesses, including our specialty plant nutrients business, or within new businesses in which we believe we may have sustainable competitive advantages, both within and outside Chile.
-Consistent with our business strategy, we evaluate potential acquisitions, joint ventures and alliances in our core businesses with companies outside of Chile and Latin America, including in emerging markets.
+Consistent with our business strategy, from time to time we evaluate opportunities to expand in our current core businesses, including our specialty plant nutrition business, or within new businesses in which we believe we may have sustainable competitive advantages.
+We evaluate potential acquisitions, joint ventures and alliances with companies both within and outside of Chile, including in other emerging markets.

-In May 2008, we signed a commitment letter for a joint venture with Migao for the production and distribution of specialty plant nutrients in China.
-In 2009, we signed a shareholders agreement in connection with this joint venture.
+In May 2008, we signed a commitment letter for a joint venture with Migao Corporation ("Migao") for the production and distribution of specialty plant nutrients in China.
 Through the joint venture, we constructed a potassium nitrate plant with a production capacity of 40,000 metric tons per year.
-The plant began operating in January 2011, and offers us an increased our presence in China,
+The plant began operating in January 2011, and has allowed us to increase our presence in China, which is one of the most important and fastest growing markets for the fertilizer industry.

 In May 2009, our subsidiary Soquimich European Holdings entered into an agreement with Coromandel Fertilizers Ltd. to create a joint venture for the production and distribution of water soluble fertilizers in India.
 The agreement established a 50/50 contribution to the joint venture.
-As part of the agreement, a new 15,000 metric ton facility was constructed in the city of Kakinada to produce water soluble fertilizers (NPK grades).
-This new facility required a total investment of approximately US\$2.6 million and began operating in January 2012.
+As part of the agreement, a new 15,000 metric ton facility was constructed in the city of Kakinada to produce water soluble NPK grade fertilizers.
+This new facility began operating in January 2012.

 In December 2009, we signed an agreement with the French Roullier Group to form the joint venture SQM Vitas.
-This agreement joins two of the largest companies in the businesses of specialty plant nutrients, specialty animal nutrition and professional hygiene.
-Peru, Brazil and South Africa are the main focus markets of this joint venture and Dubai is the main productive unit.
+This agreement joins two of the largest companies in the businesses of specialty plant nutrition, specialty animal nutrition and professional hygiene.
+Peru, Brazil and South Africa are the main focus markets of this joint venture, and Dubai is the main productive unit.
 As part of the agreement, our phosphate plant located in Dubai became part of this joint venture.
-In September 2010, SQM Vitas implemented a new phosphate line that will allow the production of two of the main water soluble phosphorus products in the world: mono ammonium phosphate and urea phosphate.